 According to market data, the U.S. trucking industry generated a whopping 796 billion dollars in revenue in 2018.
 If you want to tap into this market, one way you can do so is by starting a truck stop business.

 Truck stops are essential to truck drivers, as they provide them with essential services and a much-needed break off the road.
 However, before you start laying out money, there are a few tips you should know.

 If you play your cards right, your future truck stop could turn into a revenue earning machine.
 However, a few mistakes might make it a money pit.
 Therefore, we recommend that you read on and find out some of the top pieces of advice for opening a truck stop.

 1. Pick the Right Location for Your Truck Stop Business

-The saying “location, location, location” has never been more true than it is for starting a truck stop business.
+The saying “location, location, location” has never been truer than it is for starting a truck stop business.
 While you might be able to open up a specialized restaurant in an out of the way location, and still drawn customers with your renown—truck stops rarely work like that.

 A trucker cannot make a 25-mile detour just to enjoy an unusual truck stop.
 They have to stop along their routes.